davidosomething/16.davidosomething.com/README.md

 ## Deploy

-There are scripts configured in package.json to deploy via Travis CI
+There are scripts configured in `package.json` to deploy via Travis CI.

-Output is generated in `public/`
+Output is generated to `public/` and, if running on `master` from Travis, deployed to [surge.sh](https://surge.sh/) and my [GitHub Pages repo].

 ## TODO

 - CSS
-    - [ ] missing sassdoc annotations
+    - [ ] lint status to code climate
 - JS
+    - [ ] codecoverage to codecov.io
     - [ ] jsdoc generation (use esdoc?)
     - [ ] can further refactor share link popups
     - [ ] react view for each article and widget